ricsanfre/pi-cluster/docs/_docs/vault.md

 Vault will be deployed as an external service, not running as a Kubernetes service, so it can be used by GitOps solution, ArgoCD/FluxCD, to deploy automatically all cluster services.

-Vault could be installed as Kubernetes service, deploying it using an official Helm Chart or a community operator like [Banzai Bank-Vault](https://banzaicloud.com/products/bank-vaults/).
+Vault could be installed as Kubernetes service, deploying it using an official Helm Chart or a community operator like [Bank-Vaults - Vault Operator](https://github.com/bank-vaults/vault-operator).

 Installing Vault as Kubernetes service will drive us to a chicken/egg situation if we want to use Vault as only source of secrets/credentials for all Kubernetes services deployed.
 Vault requires to have Block storage solution (Longhorn) deployed first since its POD needs Persistent Volumes, and to install Longhorn, a few secrets need to be provided to configure its backup (Minio credentials).